evolbioinfo/gotree/docs/commands/draw.md

 tip/field instead of a colored one.

-Whenever `--metadata-file` is used, a legend is automatically added in the bottom-left corner of the image (svg & png), listing each field's name, marker shape, and color-coded values (min/max for continuous fields; up to 12 distinct values for discrete fields, beyond which it is truncated):
+Whenever `--metadata-file` is used, a legend is automatically added in the bottom-left corner of the image (svg & png), in landscape layout: one column per metadata field (field name, marker shape, and color-coded values — min/max for continuous fields, up to 12 distinct values for discrete fields beyond which it is truncated), columns placed side by side.
+The `-w`/`-H` you pass set the tree's own drawing area exactly as before; the canvas is then automatically grown below (and, if needed, to the right) to fit the legend, so it is never overlaid on top of the tree:

 ```
 gotree generate yuletree --seed 10 | gotree draw svg -w 250 -H 200 --metadata-file metadata.tsv --metadata-colors metadata-colors.yaml -o draw_5.svg
 ```

 ![legend svg](draw_5.svg)

-The legend is drawn as a fixed-size overlay and is not reserved extra canvas space, so on a small image with many metadata fields or long value/tip labels it may overlap the tree; increase `-w`/`-H` if that happens.